The following Pensions practice note provides comprehensive and up to date legal information covering:

 the key issues to consider, and

 the pros and cons compared to other alternatives

-A CIF cannot be a registered pension scheme in its own right, but each participant in the CIF
+A CIF cannot be a registered pension

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 The Standard Conditions of Sale (SCS), currently in their 5th edition (2018 revision), are a set of standard conditions which are commonly incorporated into contracts for the sale of residential property.
 The Standard Commercial Property Conditions (Third Edition—2018 Revision) (SCPC) are used for